This is because Adyen operates on an Interchange++ pricing structure, where merchants are charged a fixed mark-up oninterchange fees.

-When a customer pays for a purchase using a credit or debit card, the organization that serves the merchant (known as the acquirer) pays a fee to the organization that issued the payment card to the shopper (known as the issuer).
+When a customer pays for a purchase using a credit or debit card, the organisation that serves the merchant (known as the acquirer) pays a fee to the organisation that issued the payment card to the shopper (known as the issuer).

 This "interchange fee" is then charged to the merchant and absorbed into the merchant commission rate or card acceptance fee.